 All assignments should be turned in on time.
 Late essays (final drafts) will be penalized with the paper losing a letter grade for EACH day it is late.
 There are no extra credit assignments in this class and there are no make-up assignments.
-Computer glitches are no excuse for late work, so be sure to save your work OFTEN (I would recommend every 5 to 10 minutes) and save it in several places (the student server and a flash drive!).
+Computer glitches are no excuse for late work, so be sure to save your work OFTEN (I would recommend every 5 to 10 minutes) and save it in several places.